Mina2710/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## Description

-This project contains links to diagrams representing different web infrastructures.
+Within this project, you will find a compilation of diagrams illustrating various web infrastructures.
-Its goal is to understand, on a very high-level, how web infrastructures are organized and what are their components.
+The objective is to gain a broad understanding of how web infrastructures are structured and to identify their constituent components at a high level.